DrChinny/BAR-Widgets/widgets guide.md

 return: nil | table unitTable = { [1] = number unitID, ... }
 ```

 This one looks hopeful, it returns a table containing all our units for a given `teamID`. `teamID` is often better thought as the ID of a member within of a larger them (see note below).
-But we need our only our `teamID`, and then we will need to cycle through the table of `unitIDs` it returns to find any unit that is a commander.
+But we need only our `teamID`, and then we will need to cycle through the table of `unitIDs` it returns to find any unit that is a commander.
 For this we will turn the `unitID` into the `unitDefID`, then check against the `UnitDefs` table to find if it is a commander - but we are getting ahead of ourselves.
 - There's an important bit of the tutorial later focusing on the difference between `teamID`, `playerID`, `allyTeamID` and AIs.
 XXX in tutorial.

 ```lua
 myTeamID = Spring.GetMyTeamID()
 ```
-This useful chap returns our (that is the person running the widget) teamID, which we will store in a variable 'myTeamID
+This useful chap returns our (that is the person running the widget) teamID, which we will store in a variable 'myTeamID'.
 Under nearly all circumstances, if playing, our teamID will not change.
 This isn't true for spectators, so if we wish the widget to work for spectators too, then we need to be a bit more careful.
 To not overcomplicate  things, we will address this later on.
 As grabbing the `teamID` doesn't cost much in CPU resources, we will grab it every update too.

 Putting this all together, and adding in the looping code we may end up with something like this: (Note running this code will not produce an visable output in this example)